How a Heart Scare Turned Elton John Into ‘the Bionic Man’

 Throughout his legendary career, Elton John has often appeared invincible.
 But on July 9, 1999, the singer received a stark reminder of his own vulnerability when he went under the knife to receive a pacemaker.

 In his wilder days, John’s struggles with drugs and alcohol had brought him close to death.
-But at this point, the music icon was nearly a decade sober, an achievement he wore proudly.
+But at this point, Elton was nearly a decade sober, an achievement he wore proudly.
 In this instance, the faint feelings and dizziness weren’t the result of narcotics, but rather an irregular heartbeat.

 In a 2002 conversation with Larry King, John recalled his reaction when doctors told him he’d need a pacemaker.
 “I just went nuts,” he confessed.
 “I must admit, you know, I'm sometimes quite renowned for my outbursts and I was just very frustrated, maybe a little frightened.”

 Though his initial response was defiant, John soon realized that the procedure was necessary to ensure his long-term health.
-On July 9, 1999, cardiologist David Lipkin performed the operation in London.
+Cardiologist David Lipkin performed the operation in London.

 Looking back on the experience, the singer was shocked by the ease with which everything was done.
-“It took an hour and a half," John recalled.
+“It took an hour and a half," John told CNN.
 "I was back in France within 36 hours, recovering.”

-Admitting that his heart has felt “fine” since the operation, the legendary artist said that having a medical device implanted inside of him was even somewhat cool.
+Admitting that his heart has felt “fine” since the operation, Elton said that having a medical device implanted inside of him was even somewhat cool.
 “It's kind of like being the bionic man or the bionic woman,” he jokingly bragged.